Beep…beep …

 ✅ Who: Secondary businesses that stock, manage, or sell other brands and their products, such as ecommerce, specialty stores, supermarket chains, grocery chains, etc.

-🎯 For what: Here are some potential use cases for retailers using QR Codes with GS1 Digital Links—and the benefits for their customers:
+🎯 For what: Here are some potential use cases for retailers using QR Codes with GS1 Digital Link—and the benefits for their customers:

 Use cases | Retailers use digital links to: | End-user scan QR Codes to: |